-When is a non-PAYG worker entitled to super?
+When is a contractor entitled to super?

-If you are paid wholly or principally for your labour, you're considered an employee and are entitled to super.
+If you are a contractor paid wholly or principally for your labour, you're considered an employee and are entitled to super.
 Generally, to determine if there is an employment relationship, you would weigh factors such as: